afrank03/prs-guideline/README.md

 > - Be kind, descriptive and open minded.
 > - Make sure you understand the context of the pull request, before you put any feedback.
 > - Cite your reasoning.
 > - Explain your concern well, with example and details.
-Ideally you would provide an example of what should better solution be.
+Ideally you would provide an example of a potentially better solution.
 > - Make sure you are not making it personal.
 For example you can use indirect appeal.
 Ex.
-> - Instead of saying `-"You need to change this to ..."` you can say `-"We use this approach to solve simillar problem ..."`
+> - Instead of saying `-"You need to change this to ..."` you can say `-"We use this approach to solve similar problem ..."`

 ## Mentality